olegborzov/otus-python-0218-homework/hw3/README.md

 Implementation of the declarative language of description and the system of validating requests to the HTTP service API scoring.

+### Requirements
+Python 3+ version required.
+No external packages are needed.

 ### How to run:
 Print in terminal:
 ```